Chicago Sexual Abuse Lawyers

 Sex Abuse Can Take Many Forms

-Sexual violence is a broad term that refers to any sexual contact for which the recipient does not or cannot give consent.
-Almost any action that is classified as sexual violence may warrant a sexual abuse claim for compensation in Chicago.
-Without knowledge of the laws, you may be left wondering whether your case warrants financial compensation.
-We’re here to help you navigate this complex journey and advocate for your compensation.
+Sexual violence is a broad term that refers to any unwelcome sexual contact.
+Almost any action that is classified as sexual violence warrants a sexual abuse claim for compensation.

-No matter what type of sex abuse you’ve suffered, our lawyers can help and will make a difference.
-While it may be difficult to think about what happened, if you’ve suffered any of the violent acts or damage listed here, you should be compensated for the injuries and trauma you’ve experienced and suffered through.
-The following are some common types of sexual abuse that lead to court claims in Illinois:
+No matter what form of sex abuse you’ve suffered, our lawyers can help and will make a difference.
+While it may be difficult to think about what happened, you deserve to be compensated for the injuries and trauma you’ve experienced.

-• Rape – Rapists can be held accountable for their egregious actions and the traumatic damage they cause in criminal and civil court.
+• Rape – Rapists can be held accountable in criminal and civil court for their egregious actions and the traumatic damage they cause.

 • Sexual Abuse of Minors – These cases often involve a religious institute, school, or youth sports organization.
-Sexual contact with a minor is a crime and can and should be punished in civil and criminal court.
-If your child has been victimized by an adult, Chicago childhood sexual abuse lawyers can help you file a claim.
+Sexual contact with a minor is a crime that can and should be punished in civil and criminal court.
+If your child has been victimized by an adult, our childhood sexual abuse lawyers can help you file a claim.

-• Unwanted Touching – Touching with hands or objects in a sexual manner against someone’s will is a form of sexual violence and may warrant a civil claim, in addition to a criminal case.
+• Unwanted Touching – Sexually touching someone against their will is a form of sexual violence that may warrant a civil claim and a criminal case.
 No one can be touched in this way without legal reprisal.

-• Drug-Facilitated Assault – More commonly known as “date rape,” this form of sexual violence is commonly seen in bars and parties.
-It is an egregious abuse and should not go unpunished.
+• Drug-Facilitated Assault – More commonly known as “date rape,” this form of sexual violence is most often perpetrated in bars and parties.
+It is a vicious abuse and should not go unpunished.

 • Intimate Partner Violence – Partners and married couples must give consent for sexual contact.
 An abusive partner can be held accountable in criminal and civil court if they force their spouse to perform or experience an unwanted sexual act.

-• Sexual Abuse of Elders – The wrongful sexual abuse of the elderly often takes place in nursing homes and retirement communities, most commonly perpetrated by staff members of nursing homes whose job is to help and care for the elderly residents in these facilities.
+• Sexual Abuse of Elders – The wrongful sexual abuse of the elderly often takes place in nursing homes and retirement communities.
+This heinous act is commonly perpetrated by staff members of nursing homes whose job is to help and care for the elderly residents in these facilities.

-There are other forms of sexual violence.
-If you believe you have been a victim, whether through negligence or malice, you may still have a viable claim even if what happened to you is not listed here.
-A Chicago sex abuse attorney can advise you on the next steps in filing your claim when you decide it’s time to litigate.
+If you have experienced sexual abuse, whether through negligence or malice, you may still have a viable claim, even if what happened to you is not listed here.
+A sex abuse attorney can advise you on the next steps in filing your claim when you decide it’s time to litigate.

 Red Flags Associated with Sexual Abuse